arnstein99/ssend/README.md

 I have tested `ssend2` on Linux.
 I have tested `srecv_server2` on MacOS.

+## Tuning

+The `chunksize` tuning paramter is featured at the top of both scripts.
+A value of 1314 may be helpful if the data exchange is within a Cisco AnyConnect[tm] VPN.
+Inspecting packet sizes with `tcpdump` gave me this idea.

 ## Bugs

 The client program `ssend2` does not provide feedback when the server